kazssym/webapps.java/README.md

 # Description

-This project contains miscellaneous web applications implemented in Java.
+This directory contains miscellaneous web applications implemented in Java.

 See the [repository wiki][wiki] for more information.